mzsanford/mzsanford.com/posts/introducing-libcld.markdown

 #### Python

-TODO: Example.
+The Python API works like so:

+    import cld

+    detectedLangName, detectedLangCode, isReliable, textBytesFound, details = cld.detect("This is my sample text", pickSummaryLanguage=True, removeWeakMatches=False)
+    print '  detected: %s' % detectedLangName
+    print '  reliable: %s' % (isReliable != 0)
+    print '  textBytes: %s' % textBytesFound
+    print '  details: %s' % str(details)

+    # The output look lie so:
+    #  detected: ENGLISH
+    #  reliable: True
+    #  textBytes: 25
+    #  details: [('ENGLISH', 'en', 64, 20.25931928687196), ('FRENCH', 'fr', 36, 8.221993833504625)]

+I do not yet have any benchmarks for the Python bindings but I expect them to be in-line with all of the other simple, synchronous bindings.

 ### Next Steps

-Note: More work on API and docs.
+The Java/JNI interface is working and I am currently working on improving the build system to make it more usable.
+Any help would be welcome but with luck it will be done soon.

 I need help with:

-* Improved autotools configuration by someone who knows it better
+* More autotools configuration improvements by someone who knows it better
 * Python bindings need some love
 * MOAR BINDINGS
  * I know Perl so I may go that route
  * I would love to see community help on PHP.
+ * Other possibilities (in no particular order):
+   * CLR/.NET
+   * Scala facade to java API
+   * Objective-C
+   * Other languages?
-CLR/.NET?
-Scala facade to java API?
-Other languages?
-Go wild and make a browser plugin version of the JS API?
+   * Go wild and make a browser plugin version of the JS API?
 That would be insane!